 Even if you’re storing your guitar in your house, a case can prevent dust from collecting on your instrument (let’s hope you play it enough that doesn’t happen) and will protect it from UV damage if you set it somewhere that gets a lot of sunlight.

-Down the road, if you want to experiment with more and more songs, you’ll probably want a capo.
+Down the road, if you want to experiment with more and more songs, you’ll probably want a great capo.
 A capo is a clamp that holds down all of the strings within a particular fret.
 This clamping technique shortens the part of the strings that vibrate, creating higher pitches to each string.

 Extra strings are fantastic if they come with the guitar you select.
 You’re probably not going to jam out so hard when initially learning to break a string, but you never know for sure when you’ll need one.
 If a string had a tiny flaw when the guitar was crafted, it could break on you, even if you take good care of your instrument.